-- 3.4.1 In circumstances other that those mentioned in section 3.3, regulation 91.400 makes provision for flight to be conducted where the aircraft is not carrying an operative radio to operate in the vicinity of a non-controlled aerodrome. - 3.4.2 The 'non-radio' aircraft must only be operated: - in VMC during the day - to arrive or depart under the escort of another aircraft that is radio-equipped and flown by a radio-qualified pilot. - 3.4.3 This will allow the pilot of the escort aircraft to make radio calls on behalf of both aircraft.
-The radio-equipped aircraft should be manoeuvred to keep the non-radio aircraft at a safe distance and in sight at all times in order to accurately report its position. - 3.4.4 Pilots in these situations, or with an unserviceable radio, may also notify ATS of their intentions so that information of their operation can be passed to other aerodrome traffic.
+- 3.4.1 At non-controlled aerodromes where the carriage of radio is required, regulation 91.400 makes provision for flight to be conducted where the aircraft is not carrying an operative radio to operate in the vicinity of these non-controlled aerodromes. - 3.4.2 The 'non-radio' aircraft must only be operated: - in VMC during the day - to arrive or depart under the escort of another aircraft (what the regulation calls 'conducted in company with the other aircraft') that is radio-equipped and flown by a radio-qualified pilot. - 3.4.3 Radio calls that are required to be made under regulation 91.630 and Chapter 21 of the Part 91 MOS can be made by the pilot of the escort aircraft on behalf of both aircraft. - Note: There is a published acceptable means of compliance related to an operative radio aircraft accompanying a non-radio aircraft in these circumstances: see AMC 1 in the AMC 91.055 entry in the Part 91 AMC/GM document. - 3.4.4 Pilots in these situations, or with an unserviceable radio, may also notify ATS of their intentions so that information of their operation can be passed to other aerodrome traffic.